LendefiMarkets/lendefi-markets-base/README.md

 ## Executive Summary

-The Lendefi Protocol represents a next-generation composable lending infrastructure that enables the creation of independent, isolated lending markets for different base assets.
+The Lendefi Protocol represents a next-generation composable lending infrastructure that enables the creation of independent, isolated lending markets for different base assets in a permissionless manner.
 Unlike traditional monolithic lending protocols, Lendefi implements a factory-based architecture where each market operates as an autonomous lending pool with its own base asset, liquidity providers, and risk parameters.
 This design enables unprecedented flexibility, scalability, and risk isolation while maintaining the sophisticated features expected from modern DeFi protocols.

-For more information visit [Nebula Labs](https://nebula-labs.xyz).
+For more information visit [Lendefi Markets](https://lendefimarkets.com).

 ## Architecture & Design